 CASE SUMMARY

-On March 25, 2022 the Michigan Supreme Court issued an order denying the petition, stating the Court was "not persuaded that it should grant the requested relief."
+• On March 25, 2022, the Michigan Supreme Court denied the petition stating it was “not persuaded that it should grant the requested relief.”

 CASE LIBRARY